-SUMMIT, May-June, 1984, Vol. 30, No. 3.
+SUMMIT, May/June 1984, Volume 30, No. 3

 The Bighorn Crags are a vertical world composed of pure granite.
-Located in central Idaho, west of the small town of Salmon, this small mountain range is an intricate part of the immense Salmon River Mountain system which is only a part of the much larger Idaho Batholith formation.
+Located in Central Idaho (west of the small town of Salmon), this small mountain range is an intricate part of the immense Salmon River Mountain system which is only a part of the much larger Idaho Batholith formation.
 The Crags have gained notoriety because of their classic granite architecture and high concentration of mountain lakes.

 Large crystals provide minuscule but solid holds even on the steepest faces.
 Cracks vary from thread-size to large chimneys.
-Although there are opportunities for using special techniques like mantling, lie-backs, miscellaneous jams (from finger jams to squeeze chimneys), the climber will find that slab climbing or old-fashioned friction climbing prevails.
-Face climbing on the larger walls will present the most challenging problems within the Crags.
+Although there are opportunities for using special techniques like mantels, lie-backs and miscellaneous jams (from finger jams to squeeze chimneys), a climber will find that slab climbing or old-fashioned friction climbing prevails.
+Face climbing on the larger walls present the most challenging problems in the Crags.
 Unlimited bouldering opportunities await those who prefer to leave their climbing equipment back at the trailhead.
-Many of the area’s trails are hung on the sides of walls or run across the top of ridges.
+Many of the area’s trails are hung on the sides of walls or run across the tops of ridges.

-The rugged up and down character of the land makes trail construction and maintenance a difficult chore.
+The rugged up-and-down character of the land makes trail construction and maintenance a difficult chore.
 The Forest Service has done an exemplary job of maintaining the high quality condition of the wilderness and the excellent condition of the trails in the Crags.
 There are a number of trails that have been constructed since the latest USGS quadrangles were published.
 The Forest Service keeps up-to-date information on hand at the Crags Campground trailhead.
 On the ground, trails are well-marked and easy to follow.